When COVID-19 cases are confirmed on campus, the university will engage its contact tracing and quarantine protocols, summarized below.

 Who will be tested for COVID?

-- COVID-19 testing, administered by Griffin Health, will be made available on campus for these specific populations.
+- COVID-19 testing will be made available on campus for this specific population.
 However, if any student has COVID-like symptoms, Student Health Services may determine that a test is recommended.
 In addition, any students who are asked to quarantine after coming into close contact with a confirmed COVID case will also be tested.

 - A list of Connecticut testing locations is available at: 211ct.org.
-Commuter students or employees who have been tested off campus and received a positive COVID-19 result should contact the campus COVID Coordinator, Erin Duff.
+Commuter students or employees who have been tested off campus and received a positive COVID-19 result should contact the campus COVID Coordinator, Erin Duff at firstname.lastname@example.org.

 What happens if there is a confirmed case?